Sales Incentive Plan - 4 Ideas to Motivate your Sales Team

 But you need the right combination of rewards.
 Companies need to discover what it is that makes their employees tick.
 What makes them sit up and pay attention?
 What might trigger that extra burst of motivation?

 The answer might not always be the obvious one.
-For example, most people might assume that money is the strongest motivator, but research has found that up to 50% of sales reps prefer incentives that focus solely on being presented with an award.
+For example, most people might assume that money is the strongest motivator, but research has found that there are far more benefits to rewarding sales reps with incentives that focus solely on being presented with an award.

 You know, a shiny trophy, preferably presented to them in public where they can smile for the camera and have their Oscar moment.